Poonam152002/market-watchlist/README.md

 - Search through your watchlist
 - Dashboard shows how many stocks need attention right now

+## How to use

+- Search box filters stocks already in your watchlist by name or symbol
+- Type a ticker (like AMZN) in the "Ticker" field and click Add to track a new stock
+- Click "Why?" on any card to see the reasoning behind that stock's attention score
+- Use the Attention dropdown to filter by how significant the change is
+- Click the moon/sun icon in the top right to switch between light and dark mode
+- Click the × on any card to remove it from your watchlist

 ## Tech used

 Frontend: React + TypeScript, built with Vite